-How’s it going…I’m Larry Maguire, writer, psychology graduate and peer-reviewed author, currently engaged in an MSc. in Work & Organisational Psychology at Dublin City University.
-I’ve been publishing Sunday Letters to my readers since 2015 and recently moved the whole shebang to Substack.
+How’s it going…I’m Larry Maguire, Coaching Psychologist and writer.
+I’ve been publishing Sunday Letters for readers since 2015 and recently moved the whole shebang to Substack.
 Thanks for coming over to check things out.

 What Sunday Letters is about

-In Sunday Letters, I pursue answers to burning questions on life, work, & the pursuit of happiness, sending to subscribers on Sunday mornings.
-Within that, topics are generally centred in philosophy and psychology, but I’m always looking for an applied angle.
-Abstract concepts are useful, but they need to have a real-world application.
+In Sunday Letters, I pursue answers to burning questions on life, work, & the pursuit of happiness, sending to subscribers on Sundays.
+Within that, topics are generally centred on philosophy and psychology, but I’m always looking for an applied angle.
+Abstract concepts are useful, but they need to have relevance in the real world.
 So I try to draw on some experience and bring in other people’s stories too.

 So I’m looking for a better way.
 A better way to live both in and out of that thing we call work, and perhaps in the process find the fulfilment and happiness we’re looking for.
-I don’t believe that’s a naive proposal, and I don’t believe it’s unachievable.
+I don’t believe that’s a naive proposal, and I don’t believe it’s an unachievable goal.

 What’s on the table